awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 # Working with Parallel Query for Amazon Aurora MySQL<a name="aurora-mysql-parallel-query"></a>

  Following, you can find a description of the parallel query performance optimization for Amazon Aurora with MySQL compatibility\.
-This feature uses a special execution path for certain data\-intensive queries, taking advantage of the Aurora shared storage architecture\.
+This feature uses a special processing path for certain data\-intensive queries, taking advantage of the Aurora shared storage architecture\.
 Currently, Aurora MySQL versions that are compatible with MySQL 5\.6 support parallel query\.
 Parallel query works best with Aurora MySQL DB clusters that have tables with millions of rows and analytic queries that take minutes or hours to complete\.

 **Topics**
 + [Overview of Parallel Query for Aurora MySQL](#aurora-mysql-parallel-query-overview)